Elkwizard/Hengine/README.md

 # Hengine
 The Hengine is a JavaScript game engine for both small scale creative coding projects and larger scale games.
+It can be loaded in both a 2D and 3D mode, to create games with different dimensionality.

 ## Installation
 The Hengine doesn't need to be installed.
 However, if you want to run code with a local copy of the Hengine (to preserve compatibility), simply clone this repository.